-Anatomy of basal nuclei (basal ganglia) & Disorders of basal ganglia motor circuits
+Anatomy of basal nuclei (basal ganglia) and Disorders of basal ganglia motor circuits

 These are 5 masses of grey matter in the subcortical part of the cerebral hemisphere on each side of the brain.
 They include Caudate nucleus, Lentiform nucleus.
 The caudate and lentiform together are called corpus striatum, Amygdaloid body, Claustrum, The basal ganglia also include substantia nigra (SN) and subthalamic nucleus.